encounter/decomp-toolkit/README.md

 There are multiple different kinds of jump table versions that MSVC likes to use, and the code that detects them is rather hacky.
 The code checks for a specific sequence of known instructions and infers the jump table type from there.
 This can result in some jump tables being "guessed" or missed during function detection.
+- When parsing .map files, the last split of a section will not get added.
+This is because during development, I found that the last split would sometimes conflict with the inferred boundaries of nearby objects/symbols, which would cause errors.
+So, if you are using jeff and your game has a map, you will have to remember to manually add the last split of each of your exe's sections.
+- Parsing/applying .pdb files is not currently supported.
 - Because this was forked from encounter's GC/Wii toolkit, there is naturally still a lot of loose GC/Wii tailored code in this codebase that needs removing/refactoring.

 ## Want to contribute?